MAJOR GORDON AS KING'S MESSENGER TO THE KING OF THE BELGIANS

-Major Gordon was himself witness to one of these occaisions when one afternoon the King’s car was hailed by a very young British officer who begged for a lift.
+Major Gordon witnessed one of these occasions when the King’s car was hailed one afternoon by a very young British officer who begged for a lift.
 King Albert replied: "Jump in behind".
-The front seat being occupied and a member of the Military Household was in the back.
+The front seat was occupied, and a member of the Military Household was in the back.
 The young officer remarked how fast and well the driver handled the car.
 The member of the suite told him quietly that it was the King who was at the wheel.
-The poor young officer, almost collapsed and begged to be let out at once but his request was denied.
-King Albert I enjoyed the situation immensely.
+The poor young officer almost collapsed and begged to be let out at once, but his request was denied.
+King Albert, I enjoyed the situation immensely.

-Once the company of King Albert together, with Lord Athlone and Sir Charles Cust, went to visit Edinburgh.
-They boarded the train at King's Cross Railway Station and Major Gordon was given a message that King Albert insisted that he should escort him all over the city.
-When they arrived at Edinburgh the General Officer Commanding in Chief Scottish Command and his staff, together with a Guard of Honour, were waiting on the platform to welcome the King.
+While in England, King Albert wished to visit Scotland and see the Grand Fleet.
+He and his suite, together, with Lord Athlone and Sir Charles Cust, went to visit Edinburgh.
+They boarded the train at King's Cross Railway Station and Major Gordon was given the message that the king insisted that he should escort him all over the city.
+When they arrived at Edinburgh the General Officer Commanding in Chief Scottish Command and his staff, together with a Guard of Honour, were awaiting the King on the platform.
 Major Gordon took King Albert to Edinburgh Castle where a service battalion was drilling.
-Their Commanding officer had served in Belgium and recognized King Albert and called the battalion to attention.
+Their Commanding officer had just returned from Ypres, recognised King Albert and called the battalion to attention.
 King Albert was pleased, but said to Major Gordon later "Major, you are to blame for this.
 Your brassard (armband) has given me away!".
-Later on, the King went to view the Grand Fleet.
-Queen Elisabeth asked if she could send a picture of herself on her namesake ship, the H.M.S.
-Queen Elisabeth to the ships company and the picture was taken and prominently fixed on deck with the following notice:
+Later, the King went to view the Grand Fleet and Queen Elisabeth asked if she could send a picture of herself to her namesake ship, the H.M.S.
+Queen Elisabeth.
+The picture was taken and prominently fixed on deck with the following notice: